rqreyes/steezy/README.md

 - Build a performant, clean and well-structured solution.
 - Deploy the app using a service of your choice
 - Remember to have fun with it and try to commit as early and as often as possible!
-- When you're finished please download a ZIP of the project using the Github GUI and send us an email with the attachment to notify us.
+- When you're finished please send us instructions on how to access your service and download a ZIP of the project using the Github GUI and send us an email with the attachment to notify us.
 - Please provide instructions on how to run your application in the `How To Run` section below.

 We recommend taking no more than a day to complete this exercise.
 Best of luck and happy coding!